J0K3R-Joel/BotBall_Library/README.md

 - If you get into the `driveR.py` file, you will find `gyro_z` and `gyro_y`.
 While they are getting explained, there is still `gyro_x`, which is not in use yet.
 This value is for the following: If the controller is (for example) laying down and then it is on the way of standing up, then `gyro_x` changes.
 You will also find the `accel_x` value. `accel_y` and `accel_z` get explained, but not `accel_x`.
 This value (`accel_x`) is changing, when the controller is (for example) lying down and then getting moved left or right.

 - You will find in every `main.py` file which is somehow connected with communication `p_event` and `communication` parameters.
 You will need those parameters everywhere, where you want communication. `p_event` is the short form of "pause_event".
 With this parameter you are able to pause the main everytime a `high` priority message gets sent to you.
 On the other hand the `communication` parameter is for reading and sending messages to the other robot.
-More on that in [./doc/user_server_client_fake_explaner.md](./doc/user_server_client_fake_explaner.md)
+More on that in [./doc/user_server_client_fake_explaner.md](./doc/user_server_client_fake_explaner.md). **HINT:** Name those parameters everywhere the same!
+It would be the best though, if you keep those names the same, but you are still able to rename those as you wish

 ----